blueraleigh/blueraleigh.github.io/research/stasis/index.md

 ---
 {% include lib/mathjax.html %}

-## The role of stasis in determining transition rate asymmetry
+## The role of stasis in determining transition rate asymmetry: expectations from
+a two-state model of discrete character evolution

 Abstract
 --------